-Quick facts about UNC-BEST for Earth Science Teaching Licensure:
+Quick facts about UNC-BEST for General Science Teaching Licensure:

-- High School Comprehensive Science License, enabling you to teach any high school science course
+- You will leave UNC with a professional degree: High School Comprehensive Science License, enabling you to teach any high school science course

 Required coursework (in addition to the major) for the program

-- GEOL 412 (4cr): Principles and Methods of Teaching Earth Science, taught by Megan Plenge in Spring semesters.
+- GEOL 412 (4cr): Principles and Methods of Teaching Earth Science, taught by Megan Plenge every other year.
 Also counts as an upper level geoscience elective.

 - EDUC 689, EDUC 532, and EDUC 615 (3cr each): School of Education courses focusing on educational foundations, child/student development and general pedagogy